vippsas/vipps-developers/vipps-test-environment.md

 8. Accept push notifications.

 You are now ready to use the iOS test app connected to the Vipps test environment.

-**Please note:** App-switching on iOS uses the same URL pattern for both the production Vipps app (in App Store) and the MT test app (in TestFlight).
-This means that iOS may open either of the apps for a `vipps://` URL, as iOS can not know which of the apps to open.
-Because of this, we recommend to only have one of the apps installed on the same device.

 ### Android